uliw/esbmtk/docs/manual/manual-4.rst

         id="L_b_GEX",  # connection id
     )

-Defining gas transfer for O2  uses the same approach.
+Defining gas transfer for O\ :sub:`2`\  uses the same approach.
+Currently ESBMTK provides useful defaults for CO\ :sub:`2`\ and O\ :sub:`2`\ only.
+See the isotope chapter on how to define gas exchange reactions for custom species.

 pCO\ :sub:`2`\ Dependent Weathering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~